-Disease awareness campaigns are permitted (Annex 7 to the Blue Guide, Clause 26.2 of the ABPI Code).
-It is important that the purpose of the campaign is to increase awareness of a disease and to provide health education information on that disease and its management.
-While it may involve a discussion of treatment options, it must not promote the use of a particular medicinal product.
+Disease awareness campaigns are permitted (Annex 7 to the Blue Guide, Supplementary Information to Clause 26.2 of the 2021 ABPI Code) provided that the purpose of the campaign is to encourage members of the public to seek treatment for their symptoms while in no way promoting the use of a specific medicine.
 Disease awareness campaigns where there is only one treatment option, or only one medicine in a particular class, require particular care.
 The provision of advice on personal medical matters to individual members of the public is not permitted.